-As summer’s high temperatures build up in the body, in an attempt not to overheat, the digestive strength becomes weaker this time of year.
+As summer’s high temperatures build up in the body, in an attempt not to overheat, the digestive strength becomes weaker this time of year according to Ayurveda.
 Conversely, in the winter when it is cold outside, the body’s internal heaters turn on to keep us warm and to better digest the more dense winter foods like meat, root veggies and grains.
+(2)

-With the digestive strength weakening this time of year, nature offers a harvest of easy-to-digest foods that have been ripening on the vine all summer long.
+With weaker digestive strength and metabolism this time of year, (2) nature offers a harvest of easy-to-digest foods that have been ripening on the vine all summer long.
 The fruits and veggies from the garden are pre-digested, or cooked, from the sun.

 Never Got That Memo

 Unfortunately, most folks are squeezing in the last couple of barbeques and eating fried chicken, ribs, burgers, fries, shakes, ice cream, and of course, it wouldn’t be a barbeque without some beer!

 Sadly, as far as I can tell, none of these were naturally ripened on the vine and thus, are extremely hard to digest, even in the winter when the digestion is at its best.
 The perfect storm just got bigger as we continue to eat foods that we don’t have the digestive juice to digest well.
 The result: weight gain.